cole8888/Sum-Letter-Place-Values/README.md

 # Sum-Letter-Place-Values
-Simple program to calculate the sum of the alphabetical order of every letter in a string ( a = 1, b = 2, z = 26, etc...).
+Simple python program to calculate the sum of the alphabetical order of every letter in a string ( a = 1, b = 2, z = 26, etc...).

 Ignores invalid characters other than new line characters.